 This is perhaps my favorite thing about Sequoia National Park … the smell!
 Roll down your windows and breathe deeply to take in the essence of these great giants.
 It’s a bouquet you’ll never forget.

 Do you have any driving tips to add for exploring this park of majestic red woods?
-Let us know in the comments below!
+Share your best tips for a road trip adventure in one day in Sequoia National Park below!

 Get more road trip inspiration articles here!